-Other benefits depend on the ability of one of the partners to move (pollination by bees, seed dispersal by ants).
+Other benefits depend on the ability of one of the partners to move (pollination by bees, seed dispersal by ants or birds).
 On the balance sheet, similarly functioning associations have been set up several times during the evolution.
 Such convergences are illustrated by the diversity of insects cultivating fungi (ants, termites, beetles) and eukaryotesUnicellular or multicellular organisms whose cells have a nucleus and organelles (endoplasmic reticulum, Golgi apparatus, various plasters, mitochondria, etc.) delimited by membranes.
 Eukaryotes are, together with bacteria and archaea, one of the three groups of living organisms. that harbour photosynthetic algae in their cells (such as the appearance of chloroplastsOrganites of the cytoplasm of photosynthetic eukaryotic cells (plants, algae).
 As a site of photosynthesis, chloroplasts produce O2 oxygen and play an essential role in the carbon cycle: they use light energy to fix CO2 and synthesize organic matter.
 They are thus responsible for the autotrophy of plants.
 Chloroplasts are the result of the endosymbiosis of a photosynthetic prokaryote (cyanobacterium type) in a eukaryotic cell, about 1.5 billion years ago. in the eukaryotic cell) (see Symbiosis and evolution).
 All the organizations have had the opportunity to contract, during their evolution, one or more mutualist symbiosis(s).
 This is particularly true for large multicellular organisms, which constitute an ecosystem for microscopic organisms.
 The rhizosphere (the soil surrounding the root of plants) or the digestive tract of animals are thus major microbial niches, populated by thousands of species for each individual host, some of whose occupants are favourable to the host.
 As a result, each organism has a procession of symbiotes, especially developed in multicellular organisms.

 3. Emerging symbiosis properties